+"Plum blossoms dropping, I glance up at the heavens- A sharply clear moon."
 In wabi art, we find elegance with a feeling of austerity.
 Wabi is the recognition that beauty can be found even in the depths of poverty, and that beauty isn't limited to expensive, formal works of art produced by recognized masters.
 In fact, objects of great elegance can be constructed out of simple, inexpensive components.
-(It's interesting to note that tea ceremony utensils, which originally exhibited a rustic wabi style, can be extremely expensive nowadays.)
 A traditional Japanese wooden house is an example of the unpolished appeal of wabi.
 On the other hand, Sen no Rikyu, who promoted wabi-style tea ceremony, once remarked that a tea caddy, owned by an acquaintance and made by a famed craftsman, was lacking in the spirit of wabi.
 The caddy was later broken into pieces and skillfully repaired.
 Upon a subsequent visit to his friend's house, Rikyu spied the restored caddy and promptly declared it a work now imbued with wabi.
 In the Japanese arts and Ways, simple and natural don't necessarily equate to quick and easy.
-In calligraphy, for example, although a work might look like it was dashed off in a frenzy of artistic inspiration-characters about to leap off the paper-it was likely the result of hundreds of dry runs and failed experiments.
+In calligraphy, for example, although a work might look like it was dashed off in a frenzy of artistic

+The kanji for shodo inspiration-characters about to leap off the paper-it was likely the result of hundreds of dry runs and failed experiments.
 And even if it was brushed in only a few moments, the skill that allowed art to be produced in a brief time was the result of years of training.

-Sho, "Japanese calligraphy."
-Art by the author.

 Simplicity can be achieved when skill is present, but being able to consistently hit this "sweet spot" can take years of experience.
-In shodo, the character for ichi ("one"), which consists of nothing but a single horizontal line, is considered to be among the most difficult characters to paint effectively.
+In shodo (書道), the ancient art of Japanese brush calligraphy, the character for the number one (ichi, -) that consists of nothing but a single horizontal line, is considered to be among the most difficult characters to paint effectively.
 Likewise, when a martial arts teacher downs an opponent with just a small step forward and a slight motion of the arm, you're seeing budo at a high level.
-Defeating an attacker with many movements and an exaggerated display of technique is actually the crudest approach to combat.
-And ending the encounter with just a single glance, before any physical action takes place, is one of the ultimate goals of the Japanese martial Ways.

-Such simplicity has great depth.
-It's inspired in the martial arts, shodo, flower arrangement, and other Do by consciousness of wabi.

-The literal meaning of wabi is "poverty," but in aesthetics what is understood is a poverty of superficiality and artificiality.
+Defeating an attacker with many movements and an exaggerated display of technique is actually the crudest approach to combat, while ending the encounter with just a single glance, before any physical action takes place, is one of the ultimate goals of the Japanese martial Ways.
+Such simplicity has great depth, and it's inspired in the martial arts, shodo, flower arrangement, and other Do by consciousness of wabi.
+The literal meaning of wabi is "poverty," but in aesthetics what's understood is a poverty of superficiality and artificiality.
 Wabi lies in finding that intangible, but valuable, "something" within ourselves and our art that defies trends and is timeless.
-To find value on the inside and in the soul of things, rather than in their monetary worth-or in monetary worth itself-is to follow the spirit of wabi.
-There's a Zen saying:

-Ware tada taru o shiru.
+To find value on the inside and in the soul of things, rather than in their monetary worth-or in monetary worth itself-is to adhere to the spirit of wabi.
+There's a Zen saying: 吾唯足知 Ware tada taru o shiru.

 "I don't know much.
 I only know that I'm perfectly satisfied."

-This expresses the essence of the wabi attitude of acceptance, in which being at peace in nature is valued above luxury, wealth, and opulence.
+This phrase is famously found on the stone basin (tsukubai) at the Ryoan-ji Temple in Kyoto and reflects the Zen teaching of knowing and appreciating what you have.
+It also expresses the essence of the wabi attitude of acceptance, in which being at peace in nature is valued above luxury, wealth, and opulence.
+Once this understanding of our innate nature, as well as our innate unity with nature itself, is firmly recognized, then every moment and aspect of our lives is transformed.
+Whether at home, outdoors, in